wp-cli/handbook/commands/scaffold/_s/index.md

 ### OPTIONS

-* <slug>:
+&lt;slug&gt;

-	The slug for the new theme, used for prefixing functions.
+: The slug for the new theme, used for prefixing functions.

 --activate
-			Activate the newly downloaded theme.
+: Activate the newly downloaded theme.

-	--theme_name=<title>
+--theme_name=&lt;title&gt;
-			What to put in the 'Theme Name:' header in style.css
+: What to put in the 'Theme Name:' header in style.css

-	--author=<full name>
+--author=&lt;full name&gt;
-			What to put in the 'Author:' header in style.css
+: What to put in the 'Author:' header in style.css

-	--author_uri=<http url>
+--author_uri=&lt;http url&gt;
-			What to put in the 'Author URI:' header in style.css
+: What to put in the 'Author URI:' header in style.css